-While the world is learning to adapt and respond to changes brought on by Covid-19, World Mental Health Day 2020 is themed 'mental health for all' and serves as a reminder that we all need to take care of our own mental health, look out for others, and make mental health help more accessible.
+While the world is learning to adapt and respond to changes brought on by Covid-19, World Mental Health Awareness week 2022 is themed around 'loneliness' and serves as a reminder that we all need to take care of one another, as well as working on our own mental health and social networks.

 This article explores how businesses can support their employees' mental health, and continue on the track of positive growth and development.

 CIPD found that employee anxiousness was lower when staff felt their employers adequately consulted them about workplace measures for their return.
 However, 62% of employees felt anxious about returning due to lack of consultation.
 The UK Government has put in place a series of guidance articles to help you decide which steps to take to ensure the wellbeing of employees.

 CIPD suggests that employers should ask three questions before returning to the workplace:

 Fears can be reduced and alleviated when employees feel heard and employers clearly communicate why employees must return.
 Fears can also be reduced by putting in place effect measures.
 Some workplaces have made the process of returning gradual with flexible scheduling, allowing employees who use public transport to travel outside of rush hour and limiting the number of days inside the office.

 Employees ultimately want to be heard.
 Acknowledge and empathise with their concerns and work with them to develop a plan of action that's best suited for the workplace to help improve employee mental health.

 WFH has seen the end of the casual “water-cooler chatter,” according to Insider.